 There are two benefits for the most part: You usually get a lower interest rate, and you also get cash that you need for a variety of major purchases or whatever you want to use it for.

 Getting approved for cash out refinancing with a competitive pricing and cash in your hand is a unique opportunity that is only available to homeowners.
-If you don not want to refinance your FHA mortgage but need more money, consider a home equity loan or line of credit.

 The money you receive from the cash-out transaction can be used for anything, but these are the most common uses:

-• Improving your home – this can be a very good idea if done right.
+- Improving your home – this can be a very good idea if done right.
 You may be able to add value to your home and get more when you sell.

-• College education costs – depending upon interest rates, you may be able to borrow money less out of your home than you would pay on a college education loan.
+- College education costs – depending upon interest rates, you may be able to borrow money less out of your home than you would pay on a college education loan.

-• Investing in real estate – if you can find good, cash flowing real estate that earns a good rate of return, this can be a really good way to add monthly income.
+- Investing in real estate – if you can find good, cash flowing real estate that earns a good rate of return, this can be a really good way to add monthly income.

-• Paying off debt – if you have credit card or other high interest debt, you can pay it off with home equity and usually pay a much lower interest rate.
+- Paying off debt – if you have credit card or other high interest debt, you can pay it off with home equity and usually pay a much lower interest rate.

 Let’s look at a quick example.
-If you owe 100,000 on your house, you could establish an FHA cash out loan for 150,000, if you have enough equity and you can qualify.
+If you owe 100,000 on your house, you could establish an FHA cashout loan for 150,000, if you have enough equity and you can qualify.
 If you had to pay $5000 in closing costs, you could theoretically get $45,000 in your pocket for whatever you want.

 Cash out FHA refinance loans usually have more flexible qualification guidelines.
 If you have a lower credit score, you will not necessarily be barred from refinancing.
 You also can have a higher debt to income ratio than a conventional loan and still qualify.
 Ask a HUD approved lender about the cash-out requirements for FHA refinancing.

 FHA cash-out refinances let you open a new loan with as much as 85% of the current value of the home.
-Many people have trouble qualifying for that high of an LTV with a conventional loan.
+Many people have trouble qualifying for that high of an LTV with a conventional refinance loan.

 Updated Guidelines for an FHA Refinance with Cash Out

-If you think you want to do cash back mortgage, here are the current FHA refinance guidelines for 2024:
+If you think you want to do cash back mortgage, here are the current FHA refinance guidelines for 2025:

-• Income: You need to show on paper that you have enough income to be able to pay the new loan each month.
+- Income: You need to show on paper that you have enough income to be able to pay the new loan each month.
 You need to have your income verified with two recent paycheck stubs that show your current and YTD earnings.
 You also will need to produce your W2 forms from the last two years and may need to show your last two tax returns.
 This latter point is important if you are self-employed.

-• Assets: You do not usually need to show reserve funds to quality and apply for an FHA loan online.
+- Assets: You do not usually need to show reserve funds to quality and apply for an FHA loan online.
 But the loan officer still may request bank statements or investment account statements.

-• Credit: There is no minimum FICO score needed to get a cash out refi loan.
+- Credit: There is no minimum FICO score needed to get a cash out refi loan.
 But most lenders will have their own internal requirements for your FICO score.
 Generally, you will need to have a score of 640 to 680 to qualify.
 See low credit score mortgage options.

 More Qualifications for an FHA Cash Out Program are as follows:

-• FHA refinance loans for cash out can only be for owner occupied properties, not rental properties.
+- FHA refinance loans for cash out can only be for owner occupied properties, not rental properties.

-• Mortgage payment history: You need to have not had any late payments in the last 12 months that were more than 30 days late.
+- Mortgage payment history: You need to have not had any late payments in the last 12 months that were more than 30 days late.

-• If you have been in the home under a year, the lender will use the lower of the appraised value or the original purchase price of the property to figure what the maximum loan amount.
+- If you have been in the home under a year, the lender will use the lower of the appraised value or the original purchase price of the property to figure what the maximum loan amount.

-• The maximum FHA debt ratios are currently 29% and 41%, but you may be able to qualify for higher ratios.
+- The maximum FHA debt ratios are currently 29% and 41%, but you may be able to qualify for higher ratios.
 The first ratio is for just hour total housing payment and your gross monthly income.
 The second ratio includes your housing payment plus all other debt payments each month.

 Considerations for FHA Refinancing with Money Coming Back to You in the Loan